hacs/documentation/documentation/navigation/stores.md

 ![nav_stores](/img/stores.png)

-This is where you can browse your installed repositories.
+This is where you can browse your downloaded repositories.

 ## Add new repositories